 The sculpture symbolizes the debt of the living to the dead.

 A water garden on the eastern slopes of the Shrine Grounds commemorates the post 1945 armed conflicts.

-The Anzac Day March 9:00am - 12:45pm through the streets of Melbourne and culminating with a moving commemmorative service at the Shrine
+The Anzac Day March - 9:00am - 12:45pm through the streets of Melbourne and culminating with a moving commemorative service at the Shrine

 Click on any of the links below for more information.